HiSPARC/maintenance/_sources/known-issues.txt

 :Determination: Cover the detector with a light-tight blanket or foil.
 Now the extra peaks should disappear.
 :Solution: Patch the light-leaking parts with new foil/tape.
 :Effects:

 .. :Fixed:
    :Keywords:

+Bad PMT base
+^^^^^^^^^^^^

+:First Sign: The current (mA) for one of the PMTs is very high (above 15 mA)
+:Nagios:
+:Determination: Look in the |hisparc| DAQ at the current used by the PMTs.
+If this is above 15 mA something if probably wrong.
+:Solution: Try lowering the High Voltage on the PMT, or turning it off for a day.
+If that does not help it may need to be replaced, contact your cluster coordinator.
+:Effects: The PMT will not function properly.

+.. :Fixed:
+   :Keywords: